 If you are looking at helping professions because you truly care about your fellow man and community you may hear things like “you have to go into nursing then or another health care field….that’s where the money is”.
-If you have mentioned Human Services or Social Work, you may have received a negative response regarding low salary and comments like “why would you want to work with those people”.
-Well I am here to say congratulations and thank you for considering a career in Human Services.
+If you have mentioned the Human Services field or Social Work you may have received a negative response regarding low salary or other comments.
+Well, I am here to say congratulations and thank you for considering a career in Human Services.
 The world needs more people like you!

-Now let me tackle the myth about depressing low paying jobs.
+Now let me tackle the myth about depressing, low-paying jobs.
 That simply is not true.
-One of the many positive things about a degree in Human Services is the versatility of the degree.
-With a bachelor’s degree in Human Services from Ottawa University, you can work with children and teens, adults, families, or the elderly.
-These settings you can work in are just as versatile including hospitals, community organizations, public welfare agencies and private clinics such as substance abuse clinics or mental health clinics.
+One of the many positive things about a degree in Human Services is its versatility.
+With a bachelor’s of Human Services from Ottawa University, you can work with children and teens, adults, families, or the elderly.
+These settings you can work in are just as versatile including hospitals, community organizations, public welfare agencies, and private clinics such as substance abuse clinics or mental health clinics.

-Domestic Violence Services: Although family violence is not a new phenomenon, communities are working to create a more effective response and intervention to this problem.
+Although family violence is not a new phenomenon, communities are working to create a more effective response and intervention to this problem.
 Police are now working closely with Human service professionals with coordinated responses to calls regarding Domestic Violence.
 Those with a Human Service s degree are called upon as survivor advocates by the courts to provide support throughout legal proceedings as well as providing ongoing support to the family.
-A bachelor’s degree in human services from Ottawa University will provide you with the knowledge needed to help you begin a rewarding career.
+A degree in human services from Ottawa University will provide you with the knowledge needed to help you begin a rewarding career.

-The skills gained from earning a bachelor's of Human Services work are transferable, sought after and valued around the country.
+The skills gained from earning a bachelor's of Human Services work are transferable, sought after, and valued around the country.
 With many of the services provided by Human Service Professionals being mandated by federal laws and policies, the financial compensation for these services is also usually funded through public funding or insurance which demonstrates the value now placed on these services.
-Those family members who did not understand your choice in your academic journey initially will quickly see how your career benefits you, your family as well as others.
-Good Luck on this journey.
-I guarantee you won’t be sorry your chose to pursue a bachelor’s degree in human services with Ottawa University.
+Those who did not understand your choice in your academic journey initially will quickly see how your career benefits you, your family, as well as others.
+Good luck on this journey.
+I guarantee you won’t be sorry you chose to pursue a degree in Human Services.

 Read more about Ottawa University’s Bachelor of Arts in Human Services program and discover the wonderful opportunities that await you in the helping field.